-The Year Two course workshops provide a more in-depth examination of the central concepts of CAT.
-The course will be taught in four blocks over eight days.
+The Year 2 course workshops provide a more in-depth examination of the central concepts of CAT.
+The course will be taught in four blocks over 8 days.
 Each two-day workshop block includes theory, practical and experiential components.
 The course curriculum can vary from year-to-year depending on the learning needs of the group, but there are four themes that are fundamental to the course and will be discussed in each block over the year.

-Theme 1 Cognitive analytic therapy: theoretical integration II

-- Theme 2 Cognitive analytic therapy: principles of practice II - Theme 3 Therapeutic relationship II: professional and personal development - Theme 4 CAT and complex presentations
+Theme 1 Cognitive Analytic Therapy: Theoretical Integration II Theme 2 Cognitive Analytic Therapy: Principles of Practice II Theme 3 Therapeutic Relationship II: Professional & Personal Development Theme 4 CAT and complex presentations

-The aim of the Year Two course is to help students deepen their knowledge and skills in how to collaboratively work with people through the three phases of CAT: reformulation, recognition and revision.
-Students will be helped to operationalise these phases of therapy when applying CAT to more complex presentations and in different settings.
+The aim of the Year 2 course is to help students deepen their knowledge and skills in how to collaboratively work with people through the three phases of CAT: reformulation, recognition and revision.
+Students will be helped to operationalize these phases of therapy when applying CAT to more complex presentations and in different settings.